 The form needs approval from the appropriate Undergraduate Advisor, MS Graduate Program Coordinator, and the College of Engineering, Undergraduate Student Services Office The Graduate School completes the Combined Degree Program (BS/MS) approval and the admission.
 The student needs to accept on Buckeye Link.

 These steps need to be done prior to enrollment in the combined courses.
 Courses already taken cannot be approved for combined course credit.

 Here are some additional points you should consider:

 • Once you are enrolled in a Combined Degree Program (BS/MS), you become a graduate student and are charged graduate tuition and fees.
-Since these are higher than undergraduate tuition and fees, the result can be a financial burden.
+These are higher than undergraduate tuition and fees.
+Tuition tables are on the University REgistrar's site.

 • If you hold a Graduate Associate position, then you must meet all graduate-credit-hour and other requirements associated with that position.
 The Graduate School has minimum enrollment requirements for students on appointment.
 The department appointing you may have additional enrollment requirements.

 • You will have two GPAs – one for undergraduate and one for graduate.
 You will be subject to academic standards at both levels.